 Don’t underestimate the power of active listening in your arsenal of negotiation skills.
 We’re not talking about the kind of listening where you just sit there maintaining eye contact and nodding.
-There’s more to active listening than just that when it’s used as a negotiating skill.
+There’s more to active listening than just when used as a negotiating skill.

 Active listening means you’re paraphrasing the other negotiator’s points, asking questions so they elaborate on their arguments, and acknowledging their feelings and experiences.
-This is one of the greatest negotiation tactics and can help you fully understand their argument.
+This is one of the most significant negotiation tactics and can help you fully understand their argument.

 Active listening is especially useful when your negotiating partner is being irrational.
-Paraphrasing their point back to them and asking questions can help them to realize the flaws or impracticalities of what they are asking for.
-Alternatively, acknowledging their emotions can help you appeal to them on a more personal level.
+Paraphrasing their point back to them and asking questions can help them realize the flaws or impracticalities of what they are asking for.
+Alternatively, acknowledging their emotions can help you appeal to them more personally.

 3. Be the Reluctant Negotiator

 Generally speaking, there are two types of people in a negotiation – the excited and eager party and the reluctant one.
-More often than not, the reluctant one in the negotiation has more control over the pace and direction of the negotiation, and so ideally you are the reluctant negotiator.
+More often than not, the reluctant one in the negotiation has more control over the negotiation’s pace and direction, so ideally, you are the reluctant negotiator.